MutondiSadiki/hello-world/README.md

 # hello-world
 learning to use GitHub
-I am currently a t5hird year electrical engineering and IT student at the university of Johannesburg.
+I am currently a third year electrical engineering and IT student at the university of Johannesburg.